-My ‘End of tenancy’ checklist for when tenants vacate
+My ‘End of tenancy’ inspection checklist

 - Drains– run the taps from all water outlets in the house for several minutes to ensure there are no overspills from the drains.
 It’s also worth removing the drain covers and ensuring there are no obvious and visible blockages.